MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-release-notes.md

 ### Cmdlet availability

 > [!NOTE]
-> The list in the table below only includes cmdlets that are natively part of the Teams PowerShell module.
-The Teams cmdlets in the S[kype for Business Online Connector module](/powershell/skype/intro?view=skype-ps) are not displayed.
+> The list in the following table only includes cmdlets that are natively part of the Teams PowerShell module.
+The Teams cmdlets in the [Skype for Business Online Connector module](/powershell/skype/intro?view=skype-ps) are not displayed.
 However, as those cmdlets are migrated natively into Teams PowerShell, we'll add them to this table.

 | Cmdlet | Available in Public Preview | Available in GA |
 | -| -- | --|